postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/monitoring-your-api/faqs-monitors.md

 ### What timezone is my monitor set to?

-Your monitor's timezone is automatically set to the timezone of your computer at the time of the monitor's creation, unless you [define the regions](/docs/postman/monitors/setting-up-monitor/#adding-regions).
-You can find the auto-selected region by [viewing your monitor in the Dashboard](/docs/postman/monitors/viewing-monitor-results/#viewing-monitors-in-postman).
+Your monitor's timezone is automatically set to the timezone of your computer at the time of the monitor's creation.

 ### How long can a monitor run?